About the Park

 Camping

-This park also has 4 yurts available to rent as well as one rustic cabin, for those not keen on spending the night in a tent.
+Charleston offers a total of 236 campsites spread out over three campgrounds.
 The Bayside and Shady Ridge Campgrounds are nestled in a mature forest making most sites partially shaded.
 These two campgrounds are located next to the lake and Shady Ridge Campground is home to the gently sloping beach.
 It pays to check out the online maps for these two campgrounds as some of the sites closet to the beach offer little privacy.
 The Meadowlands Campground is just a short walk away from the water and is located in a younger forest therefore offering a few more sunny campsites.
+Each campground has a mixture of electrical and non-electrical sites and can accommodate camping equipment ranging from a tent to a large RV.
+All campgrounds offer treated drinking water and comfort stations with flush toilets, showers and laundry facilities.
+Hiking trails, Nature Centre, Day Use area and Amphitheatre are only a short walk away.

 Things to Know